Plus-Sized Swimsuit Model Brielle Anyea Says She Was Told To Lose Weight And ‘Stay Out Of The Sun’

 She added that she has received messages from people who are excited to see her included in the SI lineup because she looks more like they do.

-Anyea started her own swimsuit label MissesBrie, which features bikinis, monokinis, sarongs, and one-piece swimsuits that come in a range of sizes, from extra small to XXL.
+Anyea started her own swimsuit label, MissesBrie, which features bikinis, monokinis, sarongs, and one-piece swimsuits that come in a range of sizes, from extra small to XXL.
 She says that she is excited to be a part of the change happening in the industry and happy to finally feel like she has made it.

 The swimwear designer will appear in the upcoming issue of Sport’s Illustrated, which was shot in Turks and Caicos, along with the other five finalists, Kathy Jacobs, Clarissa Bowers, Jamea Lynee, Christie Valdiserri, and Tanaye White.